 Or, take the quiz and find just the right book to suit your reading mood now!

-11 Mysteries and Thrillers You Won't Be Able to Put Down
+The Best Page-Turning Mystery and Thriller Novels You Won’t Want to Put Down

 Two men find their brother dead at the border of their properties.
 In the isolated outback, there are few suspects and many secrets.
-A mystery filled with complex family dynamics, this book manages to evoke feelings of claustrophobia even in an expansive, punishing setting.
+A murder mystery told from multiple viewpoints and filled with complex family dynamics, this book manages to evoke feelings of claustrophobia even in an expansive, punishing setting.

 A split-second when a mother releases her child’s hand changes her life forever.
-After the accident, Jenna retreats to a Welsh cottage to heal and escape her memories, while London investigators try to piece together the hit-and-run.
+After the accident, Jenna retreats to a Welsh cottage outside of a small town to heal and escape her memories, while London investigators try to piece together the hit-and-run.
 Surprising and layered, even the twists you see coming are satisfying.